Fornost461/JavaDowngrader/manualdowngrade.md

 How to manually downgrade to Java 6
 ==============

-_You have to be an administrator to do what follows._
+_You have to have administrator rights on your system to do what follows._

 ### 1) Open the Terminal